 “I missed you too,” Shea said with the biggest smile stretching across her beautiful face.
-Cole looked at her, really looked at her and thought to himself, “how can I be so in love?”
+Cole looked at her, really looked at her and thought to himself, “how did I get so lucky?”
 She swiftly kissed his cheek and walked into the bedroom to put her stuff down.

 “What do you want for dinner?” she asked.

-“Anything,” he said back, “How about Costa Rican salad with chicken?”
+“Anything,” he said back, “How about that Costa Rican salad with chicken?”
 Cole knew it was her favorite.
-They had been cooking together for the past few months and since deciding on traveling to Costa Rica they had been trying to make some of the local cuisine getting their recipes from Pinterest.
+They had been cooking together for the past few months and since deciding on traveling to Central America they had been trying to make more of the local cuisine getting their recipes from Pinterest.

 “Okay, perfect.”
 She came out of their room with a pensive look on her face.
 She crossed her arms, leaned against the door jam and began chewing her bottom lip.

 “What are you thinking love?” he asked walking down the hall towards her and wrapping his arms around her waist.